 Continuation of coverage after payroll deductions have ended is available through Unum on a direct bill basis.
 Application for continuation must be made within 60 days of the last payroll deduction.

 Employee Assistance Program - provided by Uprise Health, previously Reliant Behavioral Health (administered by OEBB)

 Employee Assistance Program

-The employee assistance program provides the employee and their eligible dependents with up to six (6) free confidential counseling visits per plan year.
+The employee assistance program provides the employee and their eligible dependents with up to six (6) free confidential counseling visits per incident per person per plan year and 4 free coaching sessions per person per plan year.

-For online resources, or to log in to the Member Benefits section of Reliant Behavioral Health, use the following access code: OEBB.
-Additionally, online videos are available on the Reliant Behavioral Health YouTube Channel.
+For online resources, or to log in to the Member Benefits section of Uprise Health, use the following access code: OEBB.
+Additionally, online videos are available on the Uprise Health YouTube Channel.

 Employees accrue at the rate of eight (8) hours per month, prorated based on FTE, with no maximum balance restrictions.
 Upon separation of employment, unused sick leave is not paid out; however, allowed unused sick leave shall be used in accordance with the Public Employees Retirement System (PERS) procedures to compute retirement benefits.
 Additionally, unused sick leave from prior PERS employment may be eligible to transfer to Lane.
 Upon transfer, the hours are added to the employee's available sick leave balance and become immediately available for use.

 Employees are granted up to eight (8) hours per year.
 Eight (8) hours are granted with the first paycheck of Fall term (Oct 25) for those with an active Fall term assignment.
 Employees not working Fall term but have an active Winter term and/or Spring term assignment receive four (4) hours with the first paycheck of Winter term (Jan 25) or the first paycheck of Spring term (Apr 25), whichever comes first.
 Hours not used by the last paycheck of the preceding academic year (Oct 10) are forfeited.